cdl-geneseo/geneseo-dictionary/C/Cum-dumpster.md

 # Cum dumpster

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cum dumpster

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 A sexually promiscuous woman. &quot;That girl sleeps around... she's a huge cum dumpster.&quot; Inferred to be used by Fraternal Organizations/Greek Life.
 New fall 2006.